robmoore-i/robmoore-i.github.io/wiki/docs/writing/governance-is-not-a-quality-strategy.md

 ### Hiring more skilled engineers

 No matter what you do, a team of offshore developers from <budget-friendly developing nation> might not be able to acquire the skills you need them to, to deliver the quality of work you need delivered, in the time frame that you need it delivered in.
-You might need to hire new, local people, who are experienced, skilled, and yes, more expensive!
+You might need to hire new, local people, who are experienced, skilled, and unfortunately, perhaps more expensive.

 #### Probation periods are useful

 I think it's a good sign when an engineering organisation isn't afraid to let people go when it clearly isn't a good fit.
 Sometimes, a person has great credentials, super relevant experience, they aced the interview, but somehow they never manage to take off on the job.
 This is what probation periods are for, and when a company never uses it, I think it's a bad sign.
-The organisation will just go on accumulating median performers forever until the organisation itself is a median performer (a fate you don't want in this economy).
+Such a company will just go on accumulating median performers forever until the organisation itself is a median performer (a fate you don't want in this economy).